Tallahassee, Florida: Florida State University

 Florida State University (commonly referred to as Florida State or FSU) is an American public space-grant and sea-grant research university.
 Florida State is on a 1,391.54-acre (5.631 km2) campus in the state capital of Tallahassee, Florida, United States.
 It is a senior member of the State University System of Florida.
 Founded in 1851, it is on the oldest continuous site of higher education in the state of Florida.

 The university is classified as a Research University with Very High Research by the Carnegie Foundation for the Advancement of Teaching.
 The university comprises 16 separate colleges and more than 110 centers, facilities, labs and institutes that offer more than 360 programs of study, including professional school programs.
 The university has an annual budget of over $1.7 billion.
 Florida State is home to Florida's only National Laboratory – the National High Magnetic Field Laboratory and is the birthplace of the commercially viable anti-cancer drug Taxol.
 Florida State University also operates The John & Mable Ringling Museum of Art, the State Art Museum of Florida and one of the nation's largest museum/university complexes.

 The university is accredited by the Southern Association of Colleges and Schools (SACS).
 Florida State University is home to nationally ranked programs in many academic areas, including law, business, engineering, medicine, social policy, film, music, theater, dance, visual art, political science, psychology, social work, and the sciences.
-Florida State University leads Florida in four of eight areas of external funding for the STEM disciplines (Science, Technology, Engineering and Math).

-For 2022, U.S. News & World Report ranked Florida State as the 19th best public university in the United States and 55th among top national universities.

 Florida Governor Rick Scott and the state legislature designated Florida State University as one of two "preeminent" state universities in the spring of 2013 among the twelve universities of the State University System of Florida.

 FSU's intercollegiate sports teams, commonly known by their Florida State Seminoles nickname, compete in National Collegiate Athletic Association (NCAA) Division I and the Atlantic Coast Conference (ACC).
 The Florida State Seminoles athletics program are favorites of passionate students, fans and alumni across the United States, especially when led by the Marching Chiefs of the Florida State University College of Music.
 In their 113-year history, Florida State's varsity sports teams have won 20 national athletic championships and Seminole athletes have won 78 individual NCAA national championships.